The Classic Flap, also known as The 11.12

 While Chanel tends to stick with classic or seasonal combinations, there are often limited editions that they will release to commemorate special collections.

-There are two quilting types available for the Classic Flap: the iconic classic quilt and the chevron quilt.
+There are two quilting types available for the 11.12: the iconic classic quilt and the chevron quilt.
 The iconic diamond quilting has become a signature for the brand while the chevron version has become more popular with younger customers looking for a classic piece with an updated feel.

 When it comes to hardware there have been several changes over time due to the availability of materials.
 In the past, hardware was plated in 24-carat gold, but the practice has been discontinued as of 2008.
 Currently the most common colors available are silver, gold, light gold, and So Black hardware.
 Occasionally, special editions will be made in other hardware options including matte or antiqued silver or gold, ruthenium, and iridescent metals.